SpaceUY/cra-template-spacedev-typescript/template/README.md

   - [How to implement in this template](./docs/GLOBAL_STATE.md)
 - Scoped State
   - Available only to a selected branch of the app's tree and positioned on the upper common node to all served child nodes
-  - Reserved for data that has to be accessed on different nesting levels, but is not needed app-whide.
+  - Reserved for data that has to be accessed on different nesting levels, but is not needed app-wide.
   - This pattern should be avoided for data that updates too frequently.
   - Handled with [React Context API](https://reactjs.org/docs/context.html)
 - Component State